 III.
 CERTIFICATION

-When approving distance education courses, the college Curriculum Committee shall certify the following:
+When approving distance education courses, the College Curriculum Committee shall certify the following:

 Course Quality Standards: The same standards of course quality are applied to the distance education courses as are applied to traditional classroom courses.

 Course Quality Determinations: Determinations and judgments about the quality of the distance education course are made with the full involvement of the instructional dean, department chair, and the Curriculum Committee.